 As it turns out, the decision to skip leg day and remain small-calved might be poorly considered.

 Big Calves Mean Lower Stroke Risk

 The bigger the calves, the smaller the stroke risk, a study of 6,265 people found.
-Regardless of age, gender, body mass index, and other vascular risk factors, those with bigger calves had fewer fatty deposits known as plaques built up in their arteries, lowering their risk for stenosis, carotid artery disease, and strokes.
+Regardless of age, sex, body mass index, and other vascular risk factors, those with bigger calves had fewer fatty deposits known as plaques built up in their arteries.
+This means they have a lower risk for stenosis, carotid artery disease, and strokes.
 Researchers suspect this may be because big calves give the body another place to store fat that could cause problems hanging out in the bloodstream.
 It’s not just muscle back there.